 For a lighter, low-carb version of family-favorite creamy mashed potatoes, try this cauliflower ‘mashed potatoes’ recipe.
 This mashed cauliflower is amazingly smooth and creamy and is a perfect ‘light’ alternative to serve on holiday tables with your roast turkey or alongside savory pot roast!

 Simple sauteed vegetables are my favorite when I’m running low on effort and still want to serve my family a nutritious meal.
 This sauteed garlic broccoli with tomatoes is simple to prepare and takes just 15 minutes from start to finish.
 It also makes for the perfect healthy dinner side to steak and other proteins or mains.
-I serve it with grilled meats during the summer, and later on, it pairs wonderfully with pot pie and other heartier ‘cozy’ meals.
+I serve it with grilled meats during the summer, and later on, it pairs wonderfully with healthy chicken pot pie casserole and other heartier ‘cozy’ meals.

-While similar to my previously mentioned cilantro lime cauliflower rice, this cilantro lime cauliflower bake with avocado combines larger cauliflower florets and tops it off with creamy avocado and a cheesy topping for a delicious and nutritious side for Mexican cilantro chicken and Thai inspired curries.
+While similar to my previously mentioned cilantro lime cauliflower rice, this cilantro lime roasted cauliflower bake with avocado combines larger cauliflower florets and tops it off with creamy avocado and a cheesy topping for a delicious and nutritious side for Mexican cilantro chicken and Thai inspired curries.

 These cauliflower breadsticks are cheesy, won’t crumble when held, and are a delicious low-carb, gluten-free, Keto-friendly, low-calorie breadstick alternative.
 If anything, this cauliflower cheese bread is MORE decadent with bubbly cheesy and a ‘pizza’-esque taste, and yet a single portion contains just 29 calories and 2g net carbs!